-Whether you need to play a different advert, jingle or travel report on your local/regional transmitters, or even a different programme online while your local FM service carries the local sports game: AdSplits is the solution.
+Whether you need to play a different advert, jingle or travel report on your local/regional transmitters, or even a different programme online while your FM service carries the local sports game: AdSplits is the solution.

-This software is designed for stations of a particular size/infastructure so is priced as such.
+This software is designed for stations of a particular size/infrastructure so is priced as such.
 Cost is “per Master” NOT per split.
 This means that you could run 4 “Masters” on a single computer with up to 32 splits for a single purchase price. if your needs expand, you won’t need to pay to add extra splits – just duplicate the AdSplitsClient.exe and renaming it to match the new split name.
 Price based on station size – please contact me with details of your station and playout software.

 The number of splits on a single computer is only limited to how many sound devices you have available.

 The main AdSplits package comprises of 2 applications:

 Listens for incoming GPIO (contact-closure), RS232 or UDP commands and sends a macro to matching split clients.
 It also tells a connecting controller (eg: SplitPanel, TXSet, uScreen) what splits are available to control.

 This is the actual player which reacts to control commands sent to it from “Master”.
 The audio system allows you to use a 7.1 surround-sound device in multi-speaker mode giving you 3x stereo outputs (ie: 3 splits) on a cheap “domestic” card.
 A main “advert log” playlist and 3 “instant” players are provided.

 In order to add more split services, just make a copy of the AdSplitsClient.exe and rename it to match the name of the split service, eg: FM East.exe.
 This creates a separate config file which you edit to match that service’s audio/path settings.
 A simple SPLIT GO is all that’s needed as a single playlist item in your studio to start an unlimited number of splits.